 People give gifts for many different reasons: to express appreciation and care, as a way to influence behaviour, to show off or more often than not to simply follow social conventions, e.g. making gifts for Xmas and birthdays.

-Whatever the reason, gift giving is a tricky beast and making a good gift often feels like hitting a jackpot.
+Whatever the reason, gift giving is a tricky beast that still creates stress, wasted time and inefficiencies.
 Why is it like that?

 THE GIFT MATRIX